datascientistsumansingh/Pizza-Sales-Analysis-Power-BI/README.md

 **Power BI**: For dashboard creation and data visualization.

 ### Project Files
-- Pizza_Sales_Dashboard.pbix`: The Power BI file containing the dashboard.
+- Pizza_Sales_Analysis.pbix`: The Power BI file containing the dashboard.
 - pizza_sales_data.csv`: The dataset used for the analysis.
-- dashboard_screenshot.png`: A short video the Power BI dashboard.
+- Pizza Sales Analysis -Power BI Desktop: A short video of the Power BI dashboard.

 ### Insights
 - **Top Performing Pizzas**: The Thai Chicken Pizza Contributed to maximum Revenue.